 - Fully sewn-in groundsheet – protects the tent interior from bugs and water, for an extra level of comfort

 Whilst Simon and I unrolled the tent and laid it out, the children formed the poles and helped us to insert them into the pole sleeves.
-Once all poles had been inserted we were ready to lock them onto the pegs starting with one side at a time on each pole and working our way forwards.
-As we reached the last pole we pull the centre guy rope forwards and peg it to keep the tent upright whilst we worked our way around the tent straightening and pegging the tent into place.
+Once all poles had been inserted, we were ready to lock them onto the pegs, starting with one side at a time on each pole and working our way forwards.
+As we reached the last pole we pulled the centre guy rope forwards and peg it to keep the tent upright whilst we worked our way around the tent, straightening and pegging the tent into place.

 The Aspen 6L has a generous living area with a total of 19.3 m2 which is divided into a Sleeping area of 8.2 m2, a Living area of 11.1 m2 and an open front porch which was lovely to sit in as the sun went down to watch the children playing football with the new friends they had made.

 The Sleeping Area can be used as one large area or split into 2/3 sleeping areas depending on your choice.
-There are room dividers that button in at the top and bottom to provide 2 sleeping areas of 200cm and one sleeping area of 130cm which is an average tent bedroom size.
+There are room dividers that button in at the top and bottom to provide 2 sleeping areas of 200cm and one sleeping area of 130cm, which is an average tent bedroom size.
 If we were to take our camping beds or roll mats we know that we would easily fit all 6 beds into the sleeping area.
-However, we now prefer a bit of comfort so we tend to take our Coleman Air Beds which are wider than camping beds and roll mats so we can only fit 5 beds into the space.
+However, we now prefer a bit of comfort, so we tend to take our Coleman Air Beds, which are wider than camping beds and roll mats, so we can only fit five beds into the space.

 It’s always worth checking the size of your beds against the dimensions of the tent when buying either a new tent or new beds to ensure you will have enough space.

-The Coleman Aspen 6L is not part of the blackout range so this was a big change for us as all of our tents for the past few years have been blackout and we did miss it.
-That said, not everyone likes the blackout and prefers to wake up with the light of the day after a great night’s sleep – my Mum is one such person so this tent is totally up her street.
-The sleeping area’s inner fabric is slightly darker than the rest of the tent but it’s still very light in the morning and throughout the day.
+The Coleman Aspen 6L is not part of the blackout range, so this was a big change for us as all of our tents for the past few years have been a blackout and we did miss it.
+That said, not everyone likes the blackout and prefers to wake up with the light of the day after a great night’s sleep – my Mum is one such person, so this tent is totally up her street.
+The sleeping area’s inner fabric is slightly darker than the rest of the tent, but it’s still very light in the morning and throughout the day.